Clara Clemens

-Clara Langhorne Clemens Samossoud, formerly Clara Langhorne Clemens Gabrilowitsch (June 8, 1874 – November 19, 1962), was a daughter of Samuel Clemens, who wrote as Mark Twain.
-She was a contralto concert singer and she managed his estate and guarded his legacy after his death as his only surviving child.
+Clara Langhorne Clemens Samossoud (formerly Gabrilowitsch; June 8, 1874 – November 19, 1962), was an American concert singer, and the daughter of Samuel Clemens, who wrote as Mark Twain.
+She managed his estate and guarded his legacy after his death as his only surviving child.
 She was married first to Ossip Gabrilowitsch, then to Jacques Samossoud after Gabrilowitsch's death.
 She wrote biographies of Gabrilowitsch and of her father.
 In her later life, she became a Christian Scientist.

 Childhood

 Clara was the second of three daughters born to Samuel Clemens and his wife Olivia Langdon Clemens in Elmira, New York.

 Her older sister Susy died when Clara was 22.
 Her brother Langdon died as an infant before she was born.
 Her younger sister was Jean.
 Clara had a serious accident as a child while riding a toboggan; she was hurled into a tree, resulting in a severe leg injury that almost led to amputation.